 “Getting real estate content has been pretty hit and miss.
 The thing is, it’s empirically hyper local by nature—so, the quirks and the ‘vibe’ of a neighborhood or demographic are something that get lost on writers that aren’t local.

 Sure, they can write about the most expensive condo buildings, the best school districts, market appreciation—that’s all public data.
 What isn’t public; things like which rooftop pool has the best summer social life, or which neighborhood is quiet during the day but lively in the evenings—and that’s the type of hyper-local product knowledge that sparks a connection with the readers and drives an inbound lead.“

 2. Redundant Topics & Recycled Ideas

-If we want to position ourselves competent, let alone thought leaders, there’s only small window to make that impression.
-A potential buyer who comes to our site and reads clearly out of date content is turned off immediately.
+If we want to position ourselves competently, let alone as thought leaders, there’s only a small window to make that impression.
+A potential buyer who comes to our site and reads clearly out-of-date content is turned off immediately.
 That said, refreshing content to be current on the regular basis it requires is a massive undertaking of time and resources.

 It has to be a balance… some content cannot be out of date, and some can get away with.
 When determining this, you have to ask yourself whether this content must be current, or if it would only be nice to be current.“

 “I think the hardest part is finding the topics to write, since the viable keywords that can be expanded into valuable, relevant content in real estate niche is fairly limited compared to other niches I’ve written in.
 So, the research/curation process can be tedious.